Charleston Music Hall

-Kindly note that we offer six private cabanas which are available for reservation for a fee, for hotel guests only.
+Kindly note that we offer six private cabanas that are available for reservation for a fee, for hotel guests only.
 Cabanas can host a maximum of six guests and Standard Cabanas can host a maximum of four guests.

 All cabanas include: